 Having said that, I think these attitudes are in a period of transition.
 My colleagues over in the TEFL Development Hub have been engaging in important discussions around this topic.
 This type of critical stance towards the premises on which our teaching practice is based has been very useful.

 Further reading from experienced teachers on their attitudes to L1 use: Michaela Carey has an interesting article on her principaled use of L1.
-Annie Altamarino also has an excellent post exploring the advantages and disadvantages.
+Annie Altamarino has an excellent post exploring the advantages and disadvantages.

 Attitudes towards student L1 use in the EFL young learner classroom